 On the whole it’s a good idea to swap shop-bought snacks like crisps, cereal bars and biscuits for the homemade kind, so you know exactly what goes into them.
 Some easy but tasty ideas include:

 - Dried fruit

 For packed lunches try to avoid sugary white breads, too.
-Hovis White Bread, for example, has nearly half a teaspoon of sugar in every slice.
+Hovis Soft White Thick Bread, for example, has nearly half a teaspoon of sugar in every slice.
 Double that for a sandwich and add the fillings and your child is well on their way to the max recommended limit.
 Try to use wholegrain bread instead, and check the packets to see which option has the lowest sugar.

 Need some inspiration for your own lunch?
 Check out these 56 healthy lunch recipes